 - Dialectical behavioral therapy (DBT)

-If you’re struggling with suppressed emotions, reach out for help.
 The sooner you get treatment, the better.
-Suppressed emotions can lead to serious mental and physical health problems.
+These turbulent emotions can lead to serious mental and physical health problems.
 But, with treatment, you can learn to cope with your emotions healthily.

 Dual Diagnosis Treatment at The Arbor